 - Work full-time (40 hours/week) for 8 weeks at community partner organization

 - Develop and implement a sustainable final project that will benefit partner organization

 - Present final project to peers and community in late August

-We also hope that Community Bridges alumni would provide support for incoming Fellows by acting as a resource for advice and project-specific questions.
+We also encourage Community Bridges alumni to provide support for incoming Fellows by acting as a resource for advice and project-specific questions.

 Frequently Asked Questions